TheImagingSource/tiscamera/doc/pages/building.rst

 Installation Directories
 ========================

-This is a list of all installation directories that are used.
+This is a list of all installation directories used.
 All directories can be changed independently of each other when configuring the project with cmake.
 Paths may change when CMAKE_INSTALL_PREFIX is set.